Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Output consists of the blinded public key `pk_tau`.

-  - Function `BL-Blind-Secret-Key(sk, tau) -> sk_tau`: Deterministically compute a blinded secret key.
+  - Function `BL-Blind-Private-Key(sk, tau) -> sk_tau`: Deterministically compute a blinded private key.

-    Input consists of a blinding secret key `sk` and a blinding factor `tau`.
+    Input consists of a blinding private key `sk` and a blinding factor `tau`.

-    Output consists of the blinded secret key `sk_tau`.
+    Output consists of the blinded private key `sk_tau`.

   - Integer `L_bl`: The length of the blinding factor `tau` in octets.